A key to a good onboarding program is its implementation; onboarding for new hires requires patience and consistency.

 - Search for a better career – During the pandemic, many employees reevaluated their career choices and changed their career paths.

 Some effects of The Great Resignation are the following:

 - Continued rising of prices resulting in higher cost of living

 - Many businesses were able to reevaluate their employees’ treatment and working conditions.

 In summary, the Great Resignation occurred due to the employees’ dissatisfaction with their working conditions.
-Several aspects influence the employees’ sentiments; nevertheless, their onboarding experience is a crucial factor contributing to this.
-Hence, it is essential to ask for reviews from the new employees regarding their onboarding experience.
+Several aspects influence the employees’ sentiments; nevertheless, their onboarding experience is crucial.
+Hence, it is essential to ask for reviews from new employees regarding their onboarding experience.
 It speaks out what they feel about the company.